dahmansphi/big_bang_of_data_science_project/README.md

 ## the four elements

 > [!NOTE]
-> To have video presentaion on this section please visit [The Big Bang of Data Science Project](https://www.youtube.com/channel/UCTy7s6Bvt3OQbHXKBmGi4Hg).
+> To have a video presentaion on this section please visit [Main Introduction to The Big Bang of Data Science- First Edition](https://youtu.be/0weCBnNO7tk).

 A **product**, as a simple definition, is _the outcome of some kind of input that has been processed and as a result